SarahAKhan/sarah-hydejack/_academics/roboUDA.md

 The [RTMO](https://mmpose.readthedocs.io/en/latest/model_zoo_papers/algorithms.html#rtmo) model that served as our backbone came pretrained on generalized gesture data using keypoint features and had extensive recognition capabilities.
 It is capable of gesture recognition in crowds and partial image gesture recognition.
 An adversarial domain discriminator was incorporated with the classifier to impelement the UDA.

 ## Results
+We saw significant improvement with Vector's perspective domain gesture recognition with the UDA impelementation.

 ## Limitations & Conclusions